10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Network Requests

-* Limit the number of requests by concatenating css files and encoding sprites and font files to the css file.
+* Limit the number of requests by concatenating CSS files and encoding sprites and font files to the CSS file.
 * Minify stylesheets
 * Use GZIP compression when possible
 Automate these tasks with a PHP or/and JavaScript build process.